g00bPy/FluxerRichPresenceClient/README.md

 I built this client to provide a "Set it and Forget it" solution.
 Whether you are battling in a game, designing in Creative Cloud, or debugging in PyCharm, this client ensures your Fluxer community knows exactly what you're up to—complete with high-resolution emotes and real-time "Time Elapsed" counters.

+## 🛡️ Architectural Transparency & Safety

+To ensure account safety and platform integrity, it is important to understand exactly how FRPC operates:

+* **Non-Invasive Architecture:** This application **does not modify, inject code into, or "mod" the Fluxer client** in any way.
+It runs as a completely independent "sidecar" process on your operating system.
+* **Direct-to-Fluxer Only:** The application communicates strictly and directly with `api.fluxer.app` and the official Fluxer Gateway. **No data is ever sent to third-party servers or external services.**
+* **Pure Status Automation:** The client's scope is purely limited to automating your **Custom Status message**.
+It uses official WebSocket (Gateway) and REST API protocols to keep your profile updated based on your local activity.
+* **Local Token Security:** Your account token is handled exclusively within your local machine's secure environment and is never exposed to external network calls outside of official Fluxer endpoints.

 ## ✨ Core Feature Set

 ### 🔍 Smart Activity Engine